Bill Callahan (musician)

-Bill Callahan (born June 3, 1966) is an American singer-songwriter and guitarist who has also recorded and performed under the band name Smog.
+Bill Callahan (born June 3, 1966) is an American singer-songwriter, who has also recorded and performed under the band name Smog.
 Callahan began working in the lo-fi genre, with home-made tape-albums recorded on four-track tape recorders.
 Later he began releasing albums with the label Drag City, to which he remains signed today.
-His work, in addition to lo-fi music, has encompassed apocalyptic folk and gothic country.

 Career

 Callahan started out as a highly experimental artist, using substandard instruments and recording equipment.
 His early songs lacked melodic structure and were clumsily played on poorly tuned guitars, resulting in the dissonant sounds on his self-released cassettes and debut album Sewn to the Sky.
 Much of his early output was instrumental, a stark contrast to the lyrical focus of his later work.
 His use of lo-fi techniques was not primarily an aesthetic preference, but stemmed from his lack of resources to make and record music.
 Once he signed a contract with Drag City, he started to use recording studios and a greater variety of instruments for his records.

 From 1993 to 2000, Callahan's recordings grew more and more "professional" sounding, with more instruments, and a higher sound quality.
 In this period he recorded two albums with the influential producer Jim O'Rourke and Tortoise's John McEntire, and collaborated with Neil Hagerty.
 Callahan also worked closely with his then-girlfriend Cynthia Dall in his early career, and they contributed vocals to each other's albums.
 After 2000's Dongs of Sevotion, Callahan began moving back to a slightly simpler instrumentation and recording style, while retaining the more consistent songwriting style he had developed over the years.
 This shift is apparent in albums such as Rain on Lens, Supper, and A River Ain't Too Much to Love.

 Smog's songs are often based on simple, repetitive structures, consisting of a simple chord progression repeated for the duration of the entire song.
 His singing is characterized by his baritone voice.
 Melodically and lyrically he tends to eschew the verse-chorus approach favoured by many contemporary songwriters, preferring instead a more free-form approach relying less on melodic and lyrical repetition.
 Themes in Callahan's lyrics include relationships, animals, relocation, nature, and more recently, politics.
 On the subject of voice in his albums, Callahan has said, "It's usually one character per record.
 So, the character appears in all or most of the songs on one record and then is gone.
 Though it makes me feel weird to talk about.
 Because I don't really think in clear terms of characters.
 My albums as a whole could be seen as one character with many voices."
 His generally dispassionate delivery of lyrics and dark irony often obfuscate complex emotional and lyrical twists and turns.
 Critics have generally characterized his music as depressing and intensely introverted, with one critic describing it as "a peep-show view into an insular world of alienation."